 Ziyada currently employees 20 women and one man.

-“Ziyada exists to provide meaningful employment in a safe, loving environment for people caught in the devastating cycle of extreme poverty in North India, and in the process, to bring you more quality and beauty through each good we create,” Harrison said on Ziyada’s website.
+“Ziyada exists to provide meaningful employment in a safe, loving environment for people caught in the devastating cycle of extreme poverty in North India and, in the process, to bring you more quality and beauty through each good we create,” Harrison said on Ziyada’s website.

 In India, every woman is expected to learn to sew.
 Therefore, Ziyada teaches women the skills of sewing and spinning to allow them to earn a living, send their children to school, and care for their families.
 Even if they left Ziyada, these employees would have marketable skills to find another job.